Site Waste Management Plans - 5 Ways to Reduce Waste

 Site Waste Management Plans and 5 Ways to Reduce Your Construction Waste

-It is a fact that clients and construction firms are finally waking up to waste planning.
+It is a fact that clients and construction firms have finally waken up to waste planning.
 It makes good sense commercially due to escalating waste disposal costs, tighter legislation on landfill operators, and increasing pressure from both existing and potential clients to demonstrate positive environmental credentials.
-[Page published in 2009.]
+[Page originally published in 2009.]

-This process is long overdue for the construction industry, to bring it into-line with the amount of effort being put elsewhere in all businesses, to:-
+This process was long overdue for the construction industry, to bring it into-line with the amount of effort being put elsewhere in all businesses, to:-

 minimize and avoid waste